Across all aspects of a pupil's performance in school, we use The CFS Way to illustrate how they are currently doing.

 Pupil Progress Consultations (PPCs)

-- In Temperance Term we provide an opportunity to meet the teacher and discuss initial steps for development.
+- In Autumn Term we provide an opportunity to meet the teacher and discuss initial steps for development.

 - Mid year we have another opportunity to meet with the teacher and work together on next steps to progress the pupil’s learning as well as an opportunity to discuss how they are getting on socially in school.